 Stress and anxiety:

-Although mentioned at the end, never ignore stress and anxiety when losing hair.
+Although mentioned in the end, never ignore stress and anxiety when losing hair.
 Your emotional directly defines the health of your hair and skin.
-When happy, your skin automatically starts glowing and your hair become thick and silky.
+When happy, your skin automatically starts glowing and your hair becomes thick and silky.
 Stress has an otherwise impact on your hair.
 It is pertinent to mention here that hair loss caused by physical or emotional stress is never instant; rather the patient starts inhibiting hair loss symptoms several months after facing any stressful event or incident.
 So, if you are losing hair for no apparent reason, think if you have gone through a traumatic experience over the last few months or not.